nrfconnect/sdk-nrfxlib/nrf_modem/doc/api.rst

 .. note::

-   Starting from Modem library v1.2.0, the GNSS socket is deprecated and replaced with the `GNSS API <https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrfxlib/nrf_modem/doc/api.html#gnss-api>`_.
+   Starting from Modem library v1.2.0, the GNSS socket is deprecated and replaced with the :ref:`nrf_modem_gnss_api`.

 Library Management
 ******************